kevpstephens/daily-spews-backend/README.md

 </p>
 <br>

-A robust, production-ready RESTful API for Daily Spews - a satirical news platform built as part of the Northcoders Software Development Bootcamp.
+A robust, modern RESTful API for Daily Spews - a satirical news platform built as part of the Northcoders Software Development Bootcamp.

 - Built with Node.js, Express, and PostgreSQL for scalable, secure server-side operations
 - Features comprehensive JWT authentication, file uploads, and data validation